 Paul has established and built the church of God on earth through the gospel.
 His work is finished.
 But as it happened to everything that God has given into the hands of man, it will also happen to the church on earth.
-Paul foresees the deviation and decline of it.
-Thereby he sharply takes note of the condition the church will end up to after his death (cf. Acts 20:29).
-He sees the decline that will increase after his death.
+Paul foresees its deviation and decay.
+At the same time, he also keenly sees the condition the church will end up to after his death (cf. Acts 20:29).
+He sees that it will increase after his death.
 The instructions he writes down in this spiritual testament are therefore of great importance for the church through the time from the death of the great apostle.

 You encounter much passion and emotion in the letter.
-Paul was a man of the same nature like us.
+Paul was a man with a nature like ours.
 He looks back at his life work and sees what has become of it.
-He doesn’t do that like an emotionless analyst who looks at the cold statistics.
+He doesn’t do that as an emotionless analyst who looks at cold statistics.
 He again experiences his work and he also has a presentiment of how things will develop.
 From those feelings he passes on guidelines for a time that all things will deteriorate even more and that the origin of the church will be hardly recognizable.

-The letter also informs what the way of security is for those who seek God and desire to live to His honor.
-That way of security rests on two principles from which everyone in the midst of mixture and confusion can find consolation, like the apostle did.
+The letter also informs about the way of security for those who seek God and desire to live to His honor.
+That way of security rests on two principles from which everyone in the midst of mixture and confusion can find consolation, as the apostle did.
 These two principles are:

 1. the firm foundation of God and